hgallocodes/Hot-Weather-and-Power-Outages/README.md

 |   2015 |       7 |             1.2 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  | severe weather   | nan                     |              1740 |               250000 | summer   |
 |   2010 |      11 |            -1.4 | 2010-11-13 15:00:00 | 2010-11-14 22:00:00  | severe weather   | winter                  |              1860 |                60000 | fall     |

 Great!
 Now we have a clean dataframe that only includes severe-weather induced power outages.
 By excluding other causes, we can identify possible weather patterns that cause power outages.
 We can now take a look at some possible relationships between power outages and time, location, and weather conditions.

 ### Bivariate Analysis

 First let's take a look at power outages over time.
-We can do so by looking at number of customers affected and outage duration times over the months.
-Do power outages occur more in the summer time due to hotter weather?
+We can do so by looking at customers affecteed and outage duration times over the months and years.
+Do power outages occur more in the winter time due to colder weather?
 Let's see how mean outage durations change over time based on monthly categories.

 <iframe src="assets/fig5.html" width=800 height=600 frameBorder=0></iframe>